 JackRabbit Wireless is a Fixed Wireless Internet Service Provider.
-We place a small antenna on the roof of each customer's home or business - connecting them by wireless radio links to our towers.
+We place a directional antenna on the roof of each customer's home or business - connecting them by wireless radio links to our towers.
 Our towers connect to each other by fiber and/or microwave backhauls, and link up to the broader internet by fiber.

 Fixed Wireless vs Satellite

-JackRabbit provides latency between 20-45ms from the client to major Data Centers.
-Our connections can easily accommodate multiple live video conferences, gaming, and other latency-sensitive tasks.
-The relatively short distance between the client and AP means that service does not cut out during light rainfall, a frequent concern with satellite internet services such as ViaSat, HughesNet, and Starlink.
+Our connections can easily accommodate multiple live video conferences, online gaming, and other latency-sensitive tasks.
+The relatively short distance between the client and AP means that service does not cut out during light rainfall, a frequent concern with satellite internet services.